ROSE 0.11.145.147

 .action(showVersion("1.2.3"))); // emit "1.2.3"

-Definition at line 2412 of file util/Sawyer/CommandLine.h.
+Definition at line 2412 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::whichValue ( WhichValue s)
+Switch & Sawyer::CommandLine::Switch::whichValue ( WhichValue s)

 inline